behu-kea/first-semester-java/topics/02 - basics/strings.md

 - Convert string to uppercase
 - Return the index of a character
-- Concatenate strings
+- Concatenate two different string
-- Compare string to another string ignoring case
+- Compare a string to another string ignoring case.
-- Test if the string ends with a certain suffix
+- Test if the string ends with a certain character